ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 - Use Wiimms ISO Tools (https://wit.wiimm.de/) to remake the iso/wbfs

-- This program uses .Net Core 6.0
+- This program uses .Net 6.0

 **Future Plans**